“IN THE MOMENT”

 The smell and feeling of coming Home

-What would your week be like if you honed the skill of noticing MORE of these kinds of moments in your life? — Notice how it feels to really savour a moment like this and how it can immediately change your state.
+What would your week be like if you really honed the skill of noticing MORE of these kinds of moments in your life? — Notice how it can immediately change your state.

 - Pencils (Palimino Blackwing was the fancy brand we used, but any pencil will do!)